Antonio Arcari

-Antonio Arcari (born 8 May 1953) is a diplomat of the Holy See.
+Antonio Arcari (born 8 May 1953) is an Italian prelate of the Catholic Church who spent his career in the diplomatic service of the Holy See and retired in 2023.
+He has been an archbishop and has held the rank of Apostolic Nuncio since 2003.

 Biography

 He was born on 8 May 1953 in Pralboino, province of Brescia, Italy.
 The Bishop of Brescia, Luigi Morstabilini, ordained him a priest on 11 June 1977.

-Pope John Paul II awarded him on 23 September 1980 the honorary title of chaplain to His Holiness (Monsignor).
+On 23 September 1980, Pope John Paul II awarded him the honorary title of Chaplain to His Holiness (Monsignor).